evanwu1119/global_hg-ag_wgs_code/code/1_wgs_calling.md

 bcftools query freeze2_multiallelic_monomorphic_sites.vcf.gz -f '%CHROM\t%POS\n' -o multiallelic_monomorphic_sites.txt
 ```

-**Step 6) Remove individuals that are heterozygosity and relatedness outliers and check to remove monomorphic variants that may have arisen due to variant individuals being removed**
+**Step 6) Remove individuals that are heterozygosity and relatedness outliers and check to remove monomorphic variants that may have arisen due to variant individuals being removed.
+This constitutes the Levels 2 and 3 VCFs in the manuscript.**

 `bcftools_nohet_nokin.sh` → `freeze2_biallelic_polymorphic_nohet.vcf.gz` and `freeze2_biallelic_polymorphic_nohet_nokin.vcf.gz`